makersacademy/takeaway-challenge/README.md

 - **Menu**: responsible for storing dish objects.
 Dishes can be added or removed from the menu.
 - **Order**: responsible for adding dishes and their quantity.
 Also keeps track of the total cost of the current order.
 - **Takeaway**: responsible for producing new orders, and submitting finished orders, verifying if the customer has paid the correct amount.

+One challenge to overcome was making sure Twilio sms messages are not sent during tests.
+Overcame this challenge by creating a ```granted_permission?``` method which decided whether the Twilio message could be sent.
+The default is set to true, so stubbing this response to false ensures texts are not sent.

 Instructions and Installation
 =============================